How to create a One-armed Bandit online? Examples and tips

 3. Prepare back-to-school marketing campaigns and collect valuable data

-Summer competitions can be used to gather valuable information about customers (product preference, consumption habits, budget, etc.) This data is obtained via the game mechanics themselves (with a Swiper) or using a form (at the start of game or at the end of the experience to unlock the reward).
+Summer competitions can also be used by brands to gather valuable information about their customers (product preference, consumption habits, budget allocated to purchases, etc.) This data can be obtained via the game mechanics themselves (in particular with a Swiper, for example) or using a form (at the start of the course to access the game or at the end of the experience to unlock the reward).

-This data is used to prepare and optimise back-to-school campaigns and communications throughout the year.
-Using the information collected, the brand can segment its audience and deliver impactful retargeting campaigns (thanks to personalised content).
+This data can then be used to prepare and optimise back-to-school campaigns and brand communications throughout the year.
+Using the information collected, the brand can better segment its audience and thus deliver more impactful retargeting campaigns (thanks to personalised content and offers).

 Example: The Tape à l’Oeil brand has opted for a summer competition to strengthen its relationship with its customers.
 The choice of a fun game mechanic such as the Piñata not only boosted the brand’s visibility during the summer period.
-But gamification also made it possible to collect data and attract qualified leads (thanks to an opt-in form) which the company could then retarget through an e-mailing campaign.
+But gamification also made it possible to collect data and attract qualified leads (thanks to

 TAO - pinata summer competition